stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 Hey hey hey, don't get me wrong.
 I'm not doing manga reviews on my blog, but I want to share what I learned from this manga.

 # So What’s the story?
 This is a story about two post-graduate researchers, Shinya and Himuro, who fell in love with each other.
-With their scientific-pride, they tried to gather evidence to prove their love.
+With their scientific-pride, they tried to gather evidences to prove their love.
 To make things easier to remember, I will call Shinya(the male MC) as **James** and Himuro(the female MC) as **Mary**

 # The first experiment